pagkly/Zed/Investopedia3/What Is a Held-By-Production Clause.md

 ### Habendum Clause

-According to the law firm [Holland & Hart](https://www.hollandhart.com/lease-provisions-part-2), the held-by-production clause in a lease can also be called the habendum clause.
+According to the law firm [[Holland & Hart]](https://www.hollandhart.com/lease-provisions-part-2), the held-by-production clause in a lease can also be called the habendum clause.
 A habendum clause in an oil and gas lease typically contains two separate terms, the primary term and the secondary term.
 The primary term is a fixed time period and expires at some point in the future.
 The time period under the secondary term is indefinite.
 So long as oil and gas are produced, the lease remains in effect.

 ### Mineral Rights Lease